 For more information on social media in employment see our social networking and computer privacy page.

 23. Can the potential employer ask me my height and weight?

 Unless the employee’s height and weight is directly job-related, an employer should not ask you your height and weight.
 This inquiry tends to disqualify applicants from protected groups so it should not be used unless job-related.
 Many states have enacted laws prohibiting this kind of discrimination unless it is based on actual job requirements.

 Yes.
 Employers can ask you about personal finances as long as the employer is using the information to help accurately identify responsible and reliable employees, and the same financial information is asked of all applicants of the same position.
 However, if the use of financial information tends to most often disqualify people of a particular race, color, national origin, religion, or sex it can be deemed illegal by the EEOC.
 Lastly, if someone’s disability affects his or her personal financial situation, the employer may have to make an exception for the applicant.

 Yes.
-Employers can ask you about periods of unemployment as long as the employer is using the information to help accurately identify responsible and reliable employees, and the effect of screening out applicants based on periods of unemployment is applied to all applicants equally.
+Employers can ask you about periods of unemployment if the employer is using the information to help accurately identify responsible and reliable employees, and the effect of screening out applicants based on periods of unemployment is applied to all applicants equally.
 Additionally, if screening out potential employees based on periods of unemployment tends to most often disqualify people of a particular race, color, national origin, religion, or sex it can be deemed illegal by the EEOC.
 As with financial information, if the reason for periods of unemployment is related to the applicant’s disability, the employer may have to make an exception for the applicant.

 For more information about addressing how periods of unemployment can affect the hiring process see our unemployment discrimination page.